toomuchdesign/openapi-ts-json-schema/README.md

 ## Todo

-- Explore ability to import dereferenced schemas instead of inlining
 - Consider merging "operation" and "path" parameters definition
 - Consider removing required `definitionPathsToGenerateFrom` option in favour of exporting the whole OpenAPI definitions based on the structure defined in specs
 - Handle circular references